mqureshi12/YumFIU/README.md

 #### Running the Project
 Have XCode open in the background if it's not your primary IDE
+- npm run ios (usually only use this)
+	- Will automatically start the server and open the iOS simulator
-- npm start
+- npm start (if you want to test another OS)
 	- The terminal will give instructions on how to open different device simulators
-- npm run ios
-	- Will automatically start the server and open the iOS simulator